FociSolutions/github-foundations/COMPLIANCE.md

 2. To query the audit log API for your _GitHub Enterprise_, see [GitHub's documentation](https://docs.github.com/en/enterprise-cloud@latest/rest/enterprise-admin/audit-log?apiVersion=2022-11-28).
 3. For _Organization_ Audit logs, see [GitHub's documentation](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization).

+### Daily Audit Log Export

+A GitHub Workflow is run daily to export the audit logs to a JSON file.
+The JSON file is then uploaded to the action's output artifacts.
+The JSON file can be downloaded from the artifacts tab in the GitHub Actions page.

 ### Exporting GitHub Enterprise Audit Logs to Azure Sentinel